top of page

 The current state of the Republican party is a prime example of why America no longer needs a two-party system.
 At the beginning of its inaugural session, the 118th Congress was racked with divisions that have not been problematic in past sessions.
 Instead of partisan bickering, the Republican caucus of the US House of Representatives spent days battling itself, taking 15 votes to confirm Representative McCarty as the Speaker of the House.
 In doing so it catered to its extreme minority and allowed for division within its own ranks to destroy the institution it had been charged with leading.

-Such is the problem with a two-party political system: loyalty to party quite often supersedes loyalty to country.
+“the problem with a political Party system Is that loyalty to party quite often supersedes loyalty to country.”

 Instead of working as the unifier for the House, Speaker McCarthy spent his tenure in office as the public whipping boy for his caucus.
 Unable to reach across the aisle for fear of losing his job, speaker McCarthy instead held to the extreme demands coming from the extreme minority.
 He destroyed any trust that the Democratic caucus may have had in him by double dealing, making promises to members of the Democratic caucus while categorically denying and breaking those promises in dealing with his own caucus.
 All this finally came to blows when the former Speaker had to reach across the aisle and make a deal that would keep the government running temporarily while a budget deal could be struck that could be passed by both houses of Congress and get signed by the President.